Another dead end. Isaac swore, and regretted it.

 “I’m fine,” Yasmin replied, but on unsteady feet, Isaac didn’t think she looked it.
 She was wearing heels and a wedding dress, of all things.
 He wondered, not for the first time, if she was really prepared to go the whole way.

-Yasmin spoke up from behind him.
+Yasmin returned his sketpical glance with a glare.
 “I don’t think you know where you’re going.”

 “I said I got it.”
-He regretted it immediately.
+He wished immediately that he could take it back.
 Isaac never meant to be rude, and that had to count for something, didn’t it?
 He marched forward, faster, trying to put it out of his mind.

 “Can you wait for us?”
-Yasmin called after him, incredulous.
+Yasmin called after him, her tone growing more annoyed by the second.
 “You’re not the only one here!”

 Right.
 Isaac slowed down again, clenching his jaw.
 He couldn’t talk to Yasmin like a normal human, couldn’t lead them properly, couldn’t find the way out.
-Why did this place, the heartland, have to be so complicated?
-It was all twists and turns — nothing was straightforward.
+Why did this place, ths heartland, have to be so complicated?
+Everything here was twists and turns — nothing was straightforward.
 Isaac liked straightforward things, even if he couldn’t be straightforward himself.

 - - -